bcbio/bcbio-nextgen/docs/contents/configuration.rst

      - ``platypus-joint`` Combine platypus calls using bcbio.variation.recall with squaring off at all positions found in each individual sample.
 Requires ``platypus`` variant calling.
-     - ``samtools-joint`` Combine platypus calls using bcbio.variation.recall with squaring off at all positions found in each individual sample.
+     - ``samtools-joint`` Combine samtools calls using bcbio.variation.recall with squaring off at all positions found in each individual sample.
 Requires ``samtools`` variant calling.
 - ``joint_group_size`` Specify the maximum number of gVCF samples to feed into